Gender reassignment discrimination claims

 Gender reassignment discrimination cases

-Although it may seem like a relatively new ‘protected’ area, gender reassignment discrimination is covered in the Equality Act (2010), as part of its remit to ensure that no one is discriminated against on the basis of their gender/sex or sexual orientation.
+Gender reassignment discrimination is covered in the Equality Act, as part of its remit to ensure that no one is discriminated against on the basis of their gender or sexual orientation.

 Your help made a big difference to my ability to stand my ground with my employers.
 Thank you.
 (Miss A., Hertfordshire)